dynamsoft-docs/barcode-reader-docs/performance/speed.md

 TIPs:

-* Change the colour mode with [BarcodeColourModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-colour-modes.html#barcodecolourmodes) if the intended barcodes are not in the more natural form of "dark symbol on light background".
+* Change the colour mode with [BarcodeColourModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/barcode-colour-modes.html#barcodecolourmodes) if the intended barcodes have dark background which may get in the way of finding the boundaries of the barcodes.
-* Try not to specify more than one colour modes.

 <!-- relation with inverted transformation?-->